 The banking book of Volkswagen Bank GmbH was reviewed in accordance with IDW ACP BFA 3 to assess whether there was any need to recognize a provision for expected losses.
 The discounted cash flow method was used for the evaluation.
 The discount rate used to discount the cash flows included a component to cover risk costs still expected to be incurred together with a risk costs premium and administrative expenses.
 The present value determined in this way was then compared against the carrying amounts recognized in the HGB financial statements for the assets in the banking book.
-There were no indications that the recognition of a provision for expected losses was required.
+There was no indication that a provision for expected losses was required.